Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-picqer/README.md

 Stock levels are updated in Vendure on

 1. Full sync via the Admin UI
-2. Or, on incoming webhook from Picqer
+2. On incoming webhook from Picqer
+3. Or, on trigger of the GET endpoint `/picqer/pull-stock/<channeltoken>`.
+You will need to pass your api key as auth header when you call this endpoint: `Authorization: "Bearer 1134090403msfksdl"`

 This plugin will mirror the stock locations from Picqer.
 Non-Picqer stock locations will automatically be deleted by the plugin, to keep stock in sync with Picqer.
 Vendure's internal allocated stock will be ignored, because this is handled by Picqer.